From Amortized to Worst Case Delay in Enumeration Algorithms: Oracles to RAM

-Let us explain how the data structure $M$ is lazily copied.
-The data structure contains a register for the index of the current instruction, a counter of the number of steps and either an array or a dynamic array to represent the registers of $I$ the simulated machine.
+Let us now explain how the data structure $M$ is lazily copied when the instruction $\bbcopy[M]$ is executed.
+The copied data structure contains a register for the index of the current instruction, a counter of the number of steps and an array to represent the registers of $I$ the simulated machine.

+We build the new data structure $M'$ given by $\bbcopy[M]$ as follows.
 The counter in $M'$ is stored as in Theorem~\ref{th:counter}.
 It is initialized so that it represents the value $2^{j-1}p(n)$ and it counts up to $2^{j+1}p(n)$.
-This value is represented by a regular counter of value $0$ and the Gray code counter contains the $2^{j-1}p(n)$th integer in Gray code order for integers of size $j+1$.
+This value is represented by a classical counter of value $0$ stored in a single register and the Gray code counter contains the $2^{j-1}$th integer in Gray code order for integers of size $j+1$.
 This number is equal to $2^{j-1} + 2^{j-2}$, which has only two one bits (the second and the third), hence it can be set up in constant time.
 The auxiliary structure is the list of ones of the integer, which is here of size two and can thus be set up in constant time.

-We explain how we lazily copy an array, the method to copy a dynamic array is similar.
-Assume we want to create an exact copy of the array $A$ of size $m$.
-We create both $A'$ and $U$ of size $m$ initialized to zero.
-The value of $U[r]$ is $0$ if $A'[r]$ has not been copied from $A[r]$ and $1$ otherwise.
-Each time $\ramstep(M)$ is executed and it modifies the value $A[r]$, if $U[r] = 0$, it first set $A'[r] = A[r]$ and $U[r] = 1$.
+We explain how to lazily create an exact copy of the array representing the state of the registers at the time of the copy.
+Let us denote this array by $A$, it is of size $s(n)$.
+We create in constant time $A'$ and $U$ of size $s(n)$ both initialized to zero.
+The value of $U[r]$ is $0$ if $A'[r]$ has not yet been copied from $A[r]$ and $1$ otherwise.
+Each time $\ramstep(M)$ is executed and modifies the value $A[r]$, if $U[r] = 0$, it first set $A'[r] = A[r]$ and $U[r] = 1$.
 Each time $\ramstep(M')$ is executed and reads the value $A'[r]$, if $U[r] = 0$, it first set $A'[r] = A[r]$ and $U[r] = 1$.
-This guarantees that the value of $A'$ is always the same as if we had completely copied it from $A$ when the instruction $\ramcopy(M)$ is executed.
+This guarantees that the value of $A'$ is always the same as if we had completely copied it from $A$ when the instruction $\bbcopy$ is executed.
 The additional checks and updates of $U$ add a constant time overhead to $\ramstep$.
 Moreover, we maintain a simple counter $c$, and each time a $\ramstep(M')$ operation is executed, if $U[c] = 0$, we set $A'[c] = A[c]$ and $U[c] = 1$.
-When $c=m$, the copy is finished and we can use $A$ and $A'$ as before, without checking $U$.
+When $c=s(n)$, the copy is finished and we can use $A$ and $A'$ as before, without checking $U$.

-To adapt the methods to the dynamic array, implemented as a fixed size list in Theorem~\ref{th:space_simul}, it is enough to copy the list when $\ramcopy$ is executed and to execute a lazy copy for each array pointed to by elements of the list.
-If the dynamic array is represented by an array of arrays, as in Theorem~\ref{th:time_simul}, we do a lazy copy on the array of arrays.
-When an array is accessed inside the dynamic array for the first time since $\ramcopy$ has been executed, we initiate a lazy copy of this array.